Binance Market Update (2022-08-21)

 Binance

-The global cryptocurrency market cap now stands at $1.02T, up by 0.32% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.03T, up by 2.88% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include SSV, SANTOS, and LDO, up by 53%, 21%, and 16%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include SSV, SANTOS, and LDO, up by 51%, 38%, and 28%, respectively.

 Top stories of the day: